 Cost can be a big factor in attendance, says Katy Anderson, owner of Reunion Masters in San Jose, Calif.
 “Keep your costs down or try to give the family plenty of lead time to budget.”
 She recommends 12 to 18 months.

-Give an idea of the price in the first mailing.
+Give an idea of the price in the first communication about the reunion.
 For more-expensive get-togethers such as cruises, Anderson suggests offering monthly payment options.

-In mailings, asking each family to pitch in a set amount of seed money is a good way to offset startup costs.
+In a subsequent update, asking each family to pitch in a set amount of seed money is a good way to offset startup costs.
 Get more dough with fundraising projects, and include financial updates in mailings.

 5. Prepare a back-up plan.